microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 ---
 layout: docs
 title: Overview
-description: Let's take a look at the MicroshareMicroshare® data structure.
+description: Let's take a look at the Microshare™ data structure.
 toc: true
 ---

 ## 1. Intro
 ---------------------------------------

-To make the best use of Microshare Microshare®data it is necessary to understand how the data is structured.
+To best use Microshare® data, it is necessary to understand how the data is structured.
 This is especially important in the use of Views / Robots, but also for the creation of Applications.

 Finally, this is essential for the use of APIs.